Skip to main content

 • Additional requirements for system availability, disaster recovery, and business continuity

-• Infrastructure operators face stricter uptime and resilience expectations
+• Infrastructure platform teams face stricter uptime and resilience expectations

 QRIS PADG 3/2025 — QR payment interoperability and security